slowli/tracing-toolbox/tunnel/README.md

 tracing-tunnel = "0.1.0"
 ```

-Note that the 3 pieces of functionality described above are gated behind opt-in features;
+Note that the both pieces of functionality described above are gated behind opt-in features;
 consult the crate docs for details.

 ## License